Blue Lives Matter: Criticism

 Critics of Blue Lives Matter state that one's job does not have the deep identity significance and source of solidarity that one's racial identity can, and that Black identity and history is constantly under threat of erasure while police officers do not face this threat.
 Another source of criticism is the belief that African Americans in urban areas are unfairly suspected of being thieves and freeloaders, while police officers are typically respected and honored in communities.
 Some state that supporters of Blue Lives Matter are intentionally or unintentionally supporting a system of discriminatory policing and racial profiling.

 Some critics of Blue Lives Matter laws state the laws are redundant as attacking or killing a police officer would already result in a harsher punishment than attacking a non-police officer.

-Others, such as St. Martinville Police Chief, Calder Hebert, say these laws will make resisting arrest a hate crime which has drawn criticism as hate crimes are crimes in which victims are targeted because of identity-based characteristics such as race, sexual orientation, or gender.
+Others, such as St. Martinville Police Chief, Calder Hebert, say these laws will make resisting arrest a hate crime, which has drawn criticism as hate crimes are crimes in which victims are targeted because of identity-based characteristics such as race, sexual orientation, or gender.
 According to FBI data, violence against police officers, as well as crime in general has decreased without these laws; calling into question their necessity.

 Frank Rudy Cooper, an expert on the intersectionality of identities and policing, wrote that the Blue Lives Matter movement is essentially an extension of the blue wall of silence, and the newest manifestation of police resistance to criticism.

+Violence against police by Blue Lives Matter supporters

-Following the January 6 United States Capitol attack, many have called Blue Lives Matter hypocritical as many in the mob were showing support for Blue Lives Matter, yet they assaulted Capitol police officers.
-Harry Dunn, an African-American Capitol Police officer, described being beaten with a Blue Lives Matter flag.
-This has led some to argue that Blue Lives Matter is more about suppressing minorities than supporting law enforcement.
-Trump's pardon of January 6 United States Capitol attack defendants, who collectively assaulted roughly 140 Capitol police officers, led to further speculation about the sincerity of his and other Republicans' support for Blue Lives Matter.
+Following the January 6 United States Capitol attack, many have called the Blue Lives Matter movement hypocritical, as many rioters showed support for Blue Lives Matter despite assaulting United States Capitol Police (USCP) and Metropolitan Police Department of the District of Columbia officers.
+Harry Dunn, an African-American USCP officer, spoke of officers being beaten with Blue Lives Matter flags.

+In an opinion piece for The New York Times, Charles M. Blow opined that Blue Lives Matter "was never really about the protection of officers, generally speaking, but about allowing officers to treat with more impunity the people who protested the maltreatment of Black people".
+In her opinion piece for The Washington Post, Karen Attiah referred to Blue Lives Matter as "a bald-faced, hypocritical lie", noting that Capitol rioters brutally attacked African-American police officers such as Eugene Goodman.
+Writing for Mother Jones magazine, Nathalie Baptiste concluded that "Blue Lives Matter has never actually been about supporting law enforcement.
+It's been about trafficking in this implicitly racist message: What really matters is supporting police brutality against Black people and BLM protesters."

+Trump's pardon of January 6 United States Capitol attack defendants—who collectively assaulted at least 174 police officers—on the first day of his second presidency led to further speculation about the sincerity of his and other Republicans' support for Blue Lives Matter.